tyronebj/espa-surface-reflectance/lasrc/README.md

 ### Product Guide

 ## Release Notes
-1. Bug fix that was likely the cause of intermittent segfaults.
-The wv and oz variables were allocated as uint8* and int16* values instead of uint8 and uint16.
-This generated less memory than what was trying to be used by the uint16 array.
-This fix is only applied to the 'src' directory and not to the pre-collection directory, which is basically obsolete at the current time and will be deleted soon.
+1. Bug fix in atmcorlamb2 within the lut_subr.c file where the temporary roatm was being used in place of dereferencing the pointer to the roatm variable.
+One use of roatm was not updated to use the tmp_roatm and reassign to the tmp_roatm.
+This bug will affect the scenes which have a high water vapor content.